Should I Be Running Pool Pump in Winter?

 Keep your pool clean and remove any leaves or contaminants.
 This keeps the pipes in your pool from clogging and ensures that there isn’t any build-up.
 Also, if your skimmers get blocked, the pump won’t be able to move enough water to prevent freezing.

-So it is essential to make sure that you stay on top of your pool’s maintenance.
-Even though it may be cold outside, you still need to clean the skimmer baskets daily.
+It is essential to ensure you stay on top of your pool’s maintenance.
+Even though it may be cold outside, you must clean the skimmer baskets daily.

 5. Pool heater

-This is not a low-cost option but pool heaters are another great way to prevent your pool from freezing.
+This is not a low-cost option, but pool heaters are another great way to prevent your pool from freezing.
 There are two types: electric and gas.
-Electric heaters are more eco-friendly than gas heaters, but they use the outside temperature to work, so you can’t use them for colder climates.
+Electric heaters are more eco-friendly than gas heaters but use the outside temperature to work, so you can’t use them for colder climates.

 If you live in an area where you’re worried about your pool freezing, gas heaters are a better option.
 They rely on natural gas or propane and work faster than electric heaters.
 You can get one for around $1500.
 The average life span of one of these machines is five years.

-Pool heaters take water from the pool and channel it to a heating tank.
-This tank heats up the water and sends it back to the pool.
-This exchange of cold and warm water keeps your pool at a comfortable temperature during slightly chilly weather.
+Pool heaters channel water from the pool to a heating tank.
+This tank heats the water and sends it back to the pool.
+This exchange of cold and warm water makes your pool comfortable during chilly weather.

-Not only do they keep the water flowing which gives you the benefits that come with running a pool pump, but they also provide extra heat.
+Not only do they keep the water flowing, which gives you the benefits of running a pool pump, but they also provide extra heat.
 In the winter months, this extra source of warmth becomes essential in preventing water from freezing.

 Pool Winterization Video Course